Written by Rene Mallari

-Outsourcing customer service means getting all the benefits of a highly trained, customer-focused workforce without the enormous costs to hire and maintain customer service representatives.
-Many nations have significant English-speaking populations that work in BPOs and are deeply customer-focused–they know how to create a superior customer experience, without the huge cost to your bottom line.
+Outsourcing customer service means getting all the benefits of a highly trained, customer-focused workforce without the enormous costs of hiring and maintaining customer service representatives.
+Many nations have significant English-speaking populations that work in BPOs and are deeply customer-focused–they know how to create a superior customer experience without the huge cost to your bottom line.

 Drawbacks of Building an In-house Customer Support Team

 Having an in-house customer support team is a sound option, but it takes much time, effort, and money.
 When a company uses this strategy, it has to undertake activities that are not always directly related to its core business.

 For one, the organization has to prioritize setting up a team of customer support agents or call center representatives.
 Then, it should look for a system that can efficiently gather the information needed to train the group.
 The team should also master the ins and outs of the products or services so that they can communicate efficiently with customers.

 Once the company can establish its own customer support team, shouldering fixed and operating expenses is the next challenge.
 These include paying for the salaries and financial incentives as well as for purchases, maintenance, and upgrades of hardware, equipment, and other on-premise devices.